samsquire/mazzle/docs/index.md

    "packer/ubuntu" -> "terraform/appserver";
 }
 ```

-In this pipeline `packer/ubuntu` is a `component` that that creates machine images on AWS with Java installed. **packer/ubuntu outputs an AMI ID.** `terraform/appserver` is another component that needs this AMI ID to bring up a new instance running that AMI.
+In the above pipeline `packer/ubuntu` is a `component` that that uses packer to create machine images on AWS with Java installed. **packer/ubuntu outputs an AMI ID.** `terraform/appserver` is another component that needs this AMI ID to bring up a new instance running that AMI.

-## Example - building a Java app
+## Example - building and releasing a Java app

 ![](gradle-app.svg)

 file: architecture.dot